sebischair/sc-api-tutorial/README.md

 # sc-api-tutorial

-This project is built with Asciidoctor (http://asciidoctor.org/) which requires Ruby.
+This project is a tutorial contains instruction on how to call the APIs of sociocortex, and descriptions of the architecture, classes and data types.
+It is built with Asciidoctor (http://asciidoctor.org/) which requires Ruby.
 It is written in Ruby, packaged as a RubyGem.

 ### Install with Bundler
 ```shell